viliakov2/as2020111701/task2/Readme.md

 ### Infrastructure diagram

-The setup from the Task 1 is used.
+The setup from Task 1 is used.
-The application will connect to DynamoDB using VPC endpoints and Elasticsearch 2-node cluster will be deployed to private db subnets.
+The application will connect to DynamoDB using VPC endpoints and the Elasticsearch 2-node cluster will be deployed to private database subnets.

 ![Infrastructure](../assets/Architecture02b.jpg)